thurstonsand/scala-cass/README.md

 | tuple          | Tuple*               |
 | **timestamp**  | **java.util.Date**   |

 * There is an implicit override for the Joda library.
-Unfortunately it still goes through `java.util.Date`, so there might be performance issues in parallel execution
+Unfortunately it transitively goes through `java.util.Date`, so any performance issues related to `java.util.Date` apply

 ```scala
 import com.weather.scalacass.joda.Implicits._